 The Demand Chain

 The demand chain is responsible for generating awareness of the solution the supply chain has built, turning that awareness into customers, then servicing those customers.

-This involves a marketing department that builds demand for the product; a sales department who is responsible for negotiating with buyers and closing deals; then finally a service department whose goal it is to make sure customers are happy, renewing, and upgrading.
+This involves a marketing department that builds demand for the product; a sales department who is responsible for negotiating with buyers and closing deals; then finally a customer service/success department whose goal is to make sure customers are happy, renewing, and upgrading.

 When The Chain Breaks

 If any element of the SaaS value chain is broken, business grinds to a halt.
 For example, on the supply side: if purchasing cannot negotiate contracts for all the software the R&D team need, they cannot build a product.
 If the R&D team aren't great engineers, they'll never build a product people will buy.
 If the distribution team is no good, then the software will be unreliable, and customers will churn very quickly.

 The same holds true on the demand side: if marketing can't build demand for the product in the market place, then sales will have no leads to close into customers.
 If the sales team are no good, then they won't be able to close any of the buyers the marketing team attract.
 Finally, if customer service is bad, then new customers won't renew.